-We have detailed in the Appendix a number of legislative changes which we have suggested in our last three Budget Submissions.
-Some of these include legislating for existing published Revenue extra-statutory concessions such as no claw back of relief under section 79 of the Stamp Duties Consolidation Act 1999 ("SDCA 1999") at section 3.3 of the Appendix, or the ability to include a non-resident company in a CGT group under section 617 TCA 1997.
-As the proposed recommendations are to legislate for existing practice then by definition there will be no loss to the Exchequer but increased clarity and certainty for the taxpayer.
+We have detailed in the Appendix a number of legislative changes many of which we have suggested in previous Budget Submissions.
+Some of these include legislating for existing published Revenue extra-statutory concessions.
+Where the proposed recommendations are to legislate for existing Revenue practice then by definition there will be no loss to the Exchequer but more clarity and certainty for the taxpayer.

-Another point worth highlighting is the inequitable position where a party who suffers the VAT costs and wishes to challenge such a determination has no right under the VAT Act.
+Another point we have included in this section and which we believe needs to be highlighted is the inequitable position where a party who suffers the VAT costs and wishes to challenge such a determination has no right under the VAT Act.
 The fact that the taxpayer has no locus standi whatever the merits of their argument is unhelpful to the argument that the Irish tax regime is open, transparent and equitable.
 There are further details on this issue on page 18 of the Appendix.